junxit/us-congress-bills-116/bill.md

   - **(4)** the grants provided under this section during the preceding 2 calendar years, including a description of—
     - **(A)** each activity carried out using such a grant; and
     - **(B)** the results of those activities; and
-  - **(5)** for each significant landslide event in the United States (including territories) during the preceding 2 calendar years—
+  - **(5)** for each significant landslide event in the United States (including territories and freely associated states) during the preceding 2 calendar years—
     - **(A)** a description of the landslide event and the implications of the event on communities, including life and property;
     - **(B)** recommendations on how the identification of the landslide risk could have been improved prior to the event;
-    - **(C)** a description of the effectiveness of any warning and risk communication, including the dissemination of warnings by State, territorial, local, and Tribal partners in the affected area;
+    - **(C)** a description of the effectiveness of any warning and risk communication, including the dissemination of warnings by State, territorial, freely associated state, local, and Tribal partners in the affected area;
     - **(D)** recommendations to improve risk identification, reduction, and communication to landowners and units of local government;
     - **(E)** recommendations to improve landslide hazard preparedness and emergency response activities under this section; and
     - **(F)** such other findings as the Secretary determines appropriate.
-- **(g)** *Funding* There is authorized to be appropriated to carry out this section $37,000,000 for each of fiscal years 2020 through 2023, of which—
+- **(g)** *Funding* There is authorized to be appropriated to carry out this section $37 million for each of fiscal years 2020 through 2023, of which—
-  - **(1)** $25,000,000 each fiscal year shall be made available to the United States Geological Survey;
+  - **(1)** $25 million each fiscal year shall be made available to the United States Geological Survey;
-  - **(2)** $11,000,000 each fiscal year shall be made available to the National Science Foundation; and
+  - **(2)** $11 million each fiscal year shall be made available to the National Science Foundation; and
-  - **(3)** $1,000,000 each fiscal year shall be made available to the National Oceanic and Atmospheric Administration.
+  - **(3)** $1 million each fiscal year shall be made available to the National Oceanic and Atmospheric Administration.

 ## § 4.
 Ground subsidence

-As the Secretary determines to be appropriate and subject to appropriations, the Secretary, through existing programs, shall advance the identification, mapping, research, and monitoring of subsidence and groundwater resource accounting, particularly in areas affected by drought.
+As the Secretary determines to be appropriate and subject to appropriations, the Secretary, through existing programs, shall advance the identification, mapping, research, monitoring, restoration, and mitigation of subsidence and groundwater resource accounting, losses from subsidence, including saltwater intrusion, particularly in areas affected by drought and sea level rise.

 ## § 5.
 3D Elevation Program